Murphydbuffalo/hyp2/README.markdown

 ## Scheduled jobs
 We use scheduled jobs to do things like calculate daily summary metrics for experiments.
 For this to work there must be a separate scheduler process running (that process will poll redis for jobs and enqueue them at the appropriate time).

-In product we have a separate `scheduler` dyno that's always running.
+In production we have a separate `scheduler` dyno that's always running.
 If you want to use scheduled jobs in development you can run the `scheduler` script in `helper_scripts`.